PAINLESS ROOT CANAL THERAPY – Dental Panache

 Dental anxiety is a widespread problem in populations across the world abstaining them from regular dental visits.
-Previous studies reported 64% of individuals nervous of dental treatment, with a smaller but still significant number of adults (2.4–5%) classed as dental phobics (serious psychological problem).
-Surveys completed by the American Association of Endodontists reveals that most people with a fear of the dentist are based on others’ experience and not their own.
+Previous studies reported 64% of individuals nervous about dental treatment, with a smaller but still significant number of adults (2.4–5%) classed as dental phobics (serious psychological problem).
+Surveys completed by the American Association of Endodontists reveal that most people with a fear of the dentist are based on others’ experiences and not their own.
 Being an Endodontist (“endo” – inside; “odont” – tooth), I am compelled to write about Dental Root Canal Treatment given its bad reputation in general.
 A thorough understanding of what is going to happen is half the battle won.

 WHAT IS ROOT CANAL TREATMENT?

-Root canal treatment is simply the removal of nerve and blood supply of the tooth to remove its sensation.
+Root canal treatment is simply the removal of the nerve and blood supply of the tooth to remove its sensation.
 A tooth crown has essentially 3 layers- outermost ENAMEL, DENTIN in between followed by PULP (THE INNERMOST VITAL PART OF TOOTH)

 NEGLECT STARTS OUT AS AN INFECTION THEN BECOMES A DISEASE.